Ready for next blizzard?, 10 healthy recipes, grow lights

 There are millions of bacteria in our bodies that are competing for food to thrive on.
 Some can actually hijack your brain and make you crave more junk food.
 Watch the video and learn more about these bad bacteria.

 5 Vegetables to Start in Winter

-Many vegetables can be seeded by late winter to give you a super-early start.
+Many vegetables can be seeded by late-winter to give you a super-early start.
 Here are 5 vegetables that you can start growing now, and we demonstrate how to get the best return from these early-season crops.

-Growing Vegetables Indoors With Grow Lights
+Starting Vegetables Indoors With Grow Lights

 If you want to ensure rapid growth of your vegetable seeds indoors, then using grow lights can make all the difference.
 Get advice on which plants benefit from starting indoors and how to use grow lights.

 Resolutions for a healthier lifestyle usually come with the start of a new year.
 The Old Farmer’s Almanac is here to help.
 Here are a few winter recipes to get you started!